asyrafahmi/PC_Replacement_Checklist/README.md

-# IT Checklist Web Form
+# Checklist PC / NB Replacement

 A web version of your Excel checklist with:
 - Form tab for checklist submission